-- Curb Weight: The weight without the driver, passengers, or any cargo
+- Curb Weight: The weight without the driver, passengers, or any cargo.

-- Gross Weight: The weight of a car with max cargo loaded and with the driver and all passengers.
+- Gross Weight: The weight of a car with max cargo loaded and the driver and all passengers.

-- Gross Combined Weight: This is a unit for you have to consider if you have a trailer.
+- Gross Combined Weight: This is a unit you have to consider if you have a trailer.
 The weight of both the trailer and car together.

 - Gross Axle Weight: The weight load on each axle of your car.

 - Maximum Load Trailer Weight: Very similar to the gross combined rate.
-But this does also include the weight of a fully loaded trailer.
+But this does also include the weight of a fully-loaded trailer.

 - Gross Axle Weight Rating: The maximum weight that one axle on your car can handle.